joshweir/personal-development-musings/coding/javascript-notes.md

 };
 ```

 * Build programs on re-usable functions.
 Through higher order functions (functions that can be passed around) we can use these re-usable functions as building blocks through function composition (output of functions being input of another function and so on).
 Perfect example [here](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-function-composition-20dfb109a1a0).
 Make use of lodash (or ramda) functions `compose` (or `pipe` which is opposite of `compose`) and `curry` to break up a multi input function into a curried version of the same function.

 * For traversing / computing arrays, rather than using imperative programming (eg. `for(var i=0; i<arr.length; i++`) use the functional methods available on `Array` (eg. `map`, `filter`, etc).

+TODO: Partial application, currying, compose all with ramda

 ## Don't pollute global scope